Homeomorphisms group of normed vector space: Conjugacy problems and the Koopman operator: A functional framework on the homeomorphisms group

-We are now in position to introduce contingent conditions to our framework that are required to obtain closure type results in Hom($F$).
-These conditions present the particularity to hold in $\mathfrak{T}^{+}(\rho'_{\Phi,r})$ for any sequences involved in the closure problem related to the topology $\mathfrak{T}^{-}(\rho'_{\Phi,r})$.
+We are now in {\jr a} position to introduce contingent conditions to our framework that are required to obtain closure type results in Hom($F$).
+These conditions {\mk possess} the particularity to hold in $\mathfrak{T}^{+}(\rho'_{\Phi,r})$ for any sequences involved in the closure problem related to the topology $\mathfrak{T}^{-}(\rho'_{\Phi,r})$.
 More precisely we introduce the following concepts.